vietanhnguyen128/random-file/README.md

 git reset --soft <commit>             : reset the HEAD to commit (undo all commits after that), does not touch the working tree and staging area git reset --mixed <commit>            : reset the HEAD to commit and undo items in staging area, does not touch the working tree git reset --hard <commit>             : remove the commit and set HEAD to previous commit, remove all change

+git revert <commit>                   : create a new commit that revert the commit specified